FarronF/limerick-council-meetings/meetings/2020/02/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th January 2020.md

 **REPLY:**

-The Part 8 for Golf Links Road involves works on lands, which have been identified--- 3
+The Part 8 for Golf Links Road involves works on lands, which have been identified
+---
+3

 as requiring flood defence measures under CFRAM.
 The Council has been in